Quansight/Quansight-website/apps/labs/posts/libsf-error-state.md

 within a Python package like SciPy?
 When we started out, we weren't even aware of any Python packages that contain an internal shared library.
 The process for creating and using shared libraries depends on the operating system and compiler toolchain.
-SciPy supports a wide range of platforms in aim of its goal to democratize access to scientific computing tools and the greatest challenge turned out to be getting things to work on each of them.
+SciPy supports a wide range of platforms in aim of its goal to democratize access to scientific computing tools; the greatest challenge turned out to be getting things to work on each of them.
 Several times, just as we thought everything was finally working, another quirk would pop up that needed to be addressed.

 ## Path troubles